 Eco-innovation is consequently a crucial component of corporate competitiveness and has a direct impact on economic benefits; nevertheless, its application and size are dependent on a variety of factors, including the industry, rules and regulations, customer sensitivity, and environmental consciousness.
-The deployment of these measures seeks to enhance competitiveness by lowering energy and material costs while simultaneously mitigating adverse environmental effects14,15,16,17,18.
-While the literature offers numerous interpretations, a single definition of eco-innovation is an innovation that improves the quality of the environment and is applied to enhance a company's ecological sustainability ,.
-Even with the increased attention, there is still not much research done in the field
+The deployment of these measures seeks to enhance competitiveness by lowering energy and material costs while simultaneously mitigating adverse environmental effects (Porter & Van der Linde, 1995; EPI, 2012; Horbach et al., 2012; Nordhaus, 2021; Terzić, 2023b).
+While scholarly literature offers numerous interpretations, a single definition of eco-innovation is an innovation that improves the quality of the environment and is applied to enhance a company's ecological sustainability (Díaz-García et al., 2015; Park et al., 2017).
+Even with increased attention, there is still not much research conducted in the field of eco-innovation.
+Primarily, it is devoid of a generally acknowledged definition and of a logical theoretical framework (Türkeli and Kemp, 2018; Urbaniec et al., 2021; Terzić, 2022a; Terzić, 2023b).